FSTMAX/playerrngmacro/README.md

 - Inside the extracted project folder, locate the "Setup.py" file.
 - Double-click on "Setup.py" to launch the setup process.
+- Close the window after installation of requirements is done.
-- Follow any on-screen instructions to complete the setup.
+- For the last open "Scanner.py" to use the macro.

 ## Usage